International Medical Internships in Vietnam

 - START DATES: Flexible

 Interning on a Medicine Project in Vietnam with Projects Abroad is a challenging experience that will allow you to gain new skills and knowledge in a medical setting.
-You will be based in Hanoi at one of five different hospitals where you will shadow and work alongside some of the most skilled doctors in the country.
+You will be based in Hanoi at one of several different hospitals where you will shadow and work alongside some of the most skilled doctors in the country.

-The five hospitals we are partnered with are generally of a high standard and are equipped with the modern technology that you would find in hospitals in your own country.
+The hospitals we are partnered with are generally of a high standard and are equipped with the modern technology that you would find in hospitals in your own country.
 At each hospital you will be able to observe differences in general healthcare practices, such as traditional medicine or family members caring for patients instead of nurses.

 Please let us know if you would like to work in one particular hospital when you apply.